klahrich/chiefhustler/content/diary/71-portfolio-update-september2022.md

 ## UPDATE (2022-10-04)

-On Mako: it looks like I'm not the only one being nervous
+On Mako: it looks like I'm not the only one being nervous.

 ![mako-wtf](/images/mako-wtf.png)